-ARE YOU AT RISK OF LOSING YOUR BOG FEE WAIVER?
+ARE YOU AT RISK OF LOSING YOUR California College Promise grant?

-Effective fall 2016, California community college students receiving the Board of
+Effective fall 2016, California community college students receiving the California

-Governors (BOG) Fee Waiver must meet minimum academic and progress standards to remain
+College Promise must meet minimum academic and progress standards to remain eligible

-If you are considering applying for the BOG Fee Waiver, please review the Academic and Progress Standards listed below to ensure you do not lose your fee waiver.
+If you are considering applying for the CCP Grant, please review the Academic and Progress Standards listed below to ensure you do not lose your fee waiver.

 Cumulative GPA of 2.00 or higher